 Anaïs Remili

 Anaïs is the founder of Whale Scientists.
-She is a PhD student at McGill University working on killer whale ecology and pollution.
+She is a postdoc fellow at Simon Fraser University working on killer whale ecology, pollution, and health impacts.
 You can read more about her here.

 Why are baby whales and dolphins born with whiskers?